 Carefully heat heavy cream to a simmer.

-Place Hershey’s Special Dark Chip in a small bowl, pour heated heavy whipping cream over chips.
+Place chocolate chips in a small bowl, pour heated heavy whipping cream over chips.

 Let sit until soft, stir until emulsified and smooth.
 Use immediately.